Actifio/actifiodataveilmasking/README.md

 1.5.0_10
 ```

-If Java is not at least 1.6 this is your error.
+If Java is not at least 1.6 this is your problem.
 You need to patch your Oracle Database (or upgrade it).